cennznet/api.js/docs/cennznet/extrinsics.md

   No more than a limited number of unlocking chunks (see `MAX_UNLOCKING_CHUNKS`) can co-exists at the same time.
 In that case, [`Call::withdraw_unbonded`] need to be called first to remove some of the chunks (if possible).

   The dispatch origin for this call must be _Signed_ by the controller, not the stash.
+And, it can be only called when [`EraElectionStatus`] is `Closed`.

+  Emits `Unbonded`.

   See also [`Call::withdraw_unbonded`].